HBS-Urosystem/urosystem.com/cms/blocks/products/development.en.md

     anchor: urovesol
   - type: article
     text: >-
       IC/BPS patients of severe symptoms need regular bladder instillations.
 However, the availability of therapists is limited, which often results in under- or overtreatment.
 The UroStill was developed especially for female IC/BPS patients: this medical device provides them help so that they can perform the bladder instillation on their own, at their homes.
 The UroStill includes the UroDapter® syringe adapter, too.

-      The prototype of the device has been used in Hungary; the next version of the UroStill is under development.
     title: UroStill
     anchor: urostill
   - type: article